The Power of Recognition & Reward in your Business

 • Structured: Develop formal recognition events, or an annual award ceremony.

-Ensure it’s inclusive and consistent
+Ensure it’s inclusive & consistent

 • Budget-conscious: Create meaningful rewards that don’t strain your finances.

-Monitor and improve
+Monitor & improve

 • Feedback: Regularly ask for employee input to ensure the program remains relevant.